CBD oil for cats

 Cats are very sensitive – too high a dose can cause side effects such as apathy or loss of appetite. |

-How do you properly dose CBD oil for cats?
+How to properly dose CBD oil for cats?

-The ideal dosage of CBD oil for cats depends on Body weight, symptom pattern, CBD concentration in the product and the individual reaction of the animal.
-Since cats are sensitive to active substances, a cautious approach is essential.
-CBD oil can be used safely and effectively in cats if THC-free products, a adjusted dosage and a veterinary supervision must be taken into account.
+The ideal dosage of CBD oil for cats depends on body weight, symptom pattern, CBD concentration in the product and the individual reaction of the animal.
+Since cats react sensitively to active substances, a cautious approach is essential.
+CBD oil can be used safely and effectively in cats if THC-free products, a adjusted dosing and a veterinary supervision should be considered.
 Studies demonstrate a good tolerability up to 4 mg/kg/day, with mild and reversible side effects with proper use.

 Typical side effects with proper use

-According to studies and observations, when administered in the correct dosage only mild side effects on:
+According to studies and observations, correctly dosed administration results in only mild side effects on:

 - Fatigue / lethargy (especially at higher doses)